Advanced Concepts

 The Primary Image

-Attachments on Assets are named in their arc_display_name property, so that they can be searched and indexed.
+Attachments on Assets and Events are named in their arc_display_name property, so that they can be searched and indexed.
 Names are arbitrary and may be defined according to the needs of the application, but one name is reserved and interpreted by the DataTrails services: arc_primary_image.
-If an asset has an attachment attribute named arc_primary_image, then this will be used by the SaaS user interface and other tools to represent the asset.
+If an Asset has an attachment attribute named arc_primary_image, then this will be used by the DataTrails web user interface and other tools as a thumbnail to represent the Asset or Event being viewed.

 Note: Blobs and Attachments cannot be searched or listed as a collection in their own right: they must always be associated with an Asset or Event through an Attachment Attribute and can only be downloaded by users with appropriate access rights to that Attachment.